CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

 * When running file-merger.R, which occurs in all the markdown scripts, you CANNOT have the TSS excel file open, else an error will occur

+* It is helpful to create a "Confidential Data" forlder in the repo you fork, to run the code locally with real data.
+This avoids copy/pasting the entire repo elsewhere to operate it.

 ## <u>Future Developments</u>
 * Automate the emailing of the report after generation

 * Create table of methods used in introduction

+* Fix sample hold time flag "H" in flagData funciton in file_merger.R

+* ~~Create confidential data folder to run using real ALS data~~

+* ~~create confidential TSS folder to run using real data~~

 * fix the issue with HTML reports being saved in /Code folder

-* Use config file to easily change file paths

-* Fix mutate error in scatterplot matrix
+* ~~Fix mutate error in scatterplot matrix~~

 * Set the plots to start at the correct y range